LJ Punch: Career and advocacy

 In 2018, Punch was awarded the Loeb Teaching Fellowship to fund his design of a new curriculum centered around exploring “the anatomy of gun violence” as a public health issue.
-Furthis, Punch has created a community engagement curriculum for the 2020 entering MD and MD-PhD student classes at Washington University School of Medicine that focuses on community advocacy and engagement throughout the entire four years of medical school such that students can stay longitudinally engaged in improving the community.
+Punch also created a community engagement curriculum for the 2020 entering MD and MD-PhD student classes at Washington University School of Medicine that focuses on community advocacy and engagement throughout the entire four years of medical school such that students can stay longitudinally engaged in improving the community.

 In 2019, Punch brought his message to Washington, DC before the House Ways and Means Oversight committee.
 He emphasized in his message that violence is a public health issue and it not only causes bullet wounds, but lasting wounds in the lives of families and communities associated with gunshot victims.
 Punch also made sure to reiterate that healing can be contagious, and that a community educated on how to heal victims of violence and how to prevent violence can propagate through a community and positively shape public health outcomes when it comes to violence.

-Near the end of 2019, Punch was appointed to the St. Louis County Police Board becoming one of the first African American Non-Binary person to serve on the board.
+Near the end of 2019, Punch was appointed to the St. Louis County Police Board becoming one of the first African American Non-binary person to serve on the board.
 In addition, Punch was a Governing Board Proxy of St. Louis integrated health network.

 COVID-19 outbreak advocacy

-During the COVID-19 Outbreak, Punch and his team at StopTheBleedSTL have collaborated with PrepareSTL to educate the community about the pandemic and provide them with the knowledge to keep themselves and their communities safe.
+During the COVID-19 pandemic, Punch and his team at StopTheBleedSTL have collaborated with PrepareSTL to educate the community about the pandemic and provide them with the knowledge to keep themselves and their communities safe.
 Punch also raised awareness in St. Louis about the overwhelming majority of patients on ventilators that were black or brown.
-Punch reported that thise were 3x as many COVID cases in historically black neighbourhoods of St. Louis compared to historically white areas of St. Louis.
+Punch reported that there were 3x as many COVID cases in historically black neighbourhoods of St. Louis compared to historically white areas of St. Louis.
 Again, during the time of pandemic, Punch calls for education outreach to stop the virus, screen more people, and better the lives of disadvantaged communities by involving the community in public health awareness initiatives.